 THE WRITERS’ INTENT AND THE ENDING

 So wrapping this all up, as to whether or not Peggy and Steve ended up together in a branched reality or if he was Peggy’s husband all along, I argue the latter.
 And the writers did share a definitive answer.
-Plus, since the evidence supports their plan over this branched reality theory believed by the directors, I’m going to stick with the writers on this one.
-It is their story after all.
+Plus, since the evidence supports their plan over this branched reality theory believed by the directors, I will stick with the writers on this one.
+It is their story, after all.

 In a recent interview with The Hollywood Reporter, the writers adamantly stated they intended for Steve to be Peggy’s husband all along.
 McFeely added: “It was always our intention that he was the father of those two children.
 But again, there are time travel loopholes for that.”